Dabblecraft2DevTeam/Dabblecraft-Website/PRIVACY_POLICY.md

 All data is stored on the server hosting DabbleBot (a dedicated Virtual Private Server).
 Data is persisted as JSON files under a restricted data directory.
 Some features additionally use SQLite databases for larger datasets.

 **Encryption:** All user data is encrypted at rest using filesystem-level encryption (fscrypt with AES-256-XTS).
-The encryption keys are managed by the operating system kernel's keystore.
+The encryption keys are managed by the operating system kernel and are unlocked automatically at system boot via a secure keyfile, ensuring that all stored data remains encrypted while the server is offline or the disk is accessed without system authorization.

 ---